 Cintas Publishes AS/400 Reports With NT Solution

-The dream of a paperless office is becoming closer to reality as corporations look to the Internet and Web-based publishing solutions.
-Such solutions provide relief from both the high costs of paper and printing and the difficulties in disseminating that information to those who need it the most.
+The dream of a paperless office is moving closer to reality as corporations look to the Internet and Web-based publishing solutions.
+Such solutions provide relief from both the high costs of paper and printing as well as the difficulties in disseminating that information to those who need it the most.
 The Cintas Corp.
-(Cincinnati), a publicly held U.S. manufacturer of corporate identity uniforms to the industrial market, has decided to pursue such a dream and has selected Network Software Associates Inc. (NSA, Arlington, Va.) to do it.
+(Cincinnati), the largest publicly held U.S. manufacturer of corporate identity uniforms to the industrial market, decided to pursue just such a dream.
+The AS/400-based company selected a Windows NT Web tool from Network Software Associates Inc. (NSA, Arlington, Va.) to do it.

-"We had been searching for a Web-based solution which would reduce or eliminate our printing-related costs as well as offer remote distribution capabilities for our 150 remote offices," explains Thomas Thornlet, Cintas vice president of management of information systems.
-Cintas found that NSA's Report.Web was up to the task.
+"We had been searching for a Web-based solution which would reduce or eliminate our printing related costs as well as offer remote distribution capabilities for our 150 remote offices," explains Thomas Thornlet, Cintas VP of management of information systems.
+Cintas found NSA's Report.Web up to the task.
 "Our employees can now access their reports instantly, which substantially increases the efficiency of our data flow."

-Additionally, users can publish reports as proprietary Portable Report Format (PRF) files that can be viewed with NSA's Report.Web Explorer, a plug-in for Web browsers.
+Additionally, reports can be published as proprietary Portable Report Format (PRF) files that can be viewed with NSA's Report.Web Explorer, a plug-in for Web browsers.
 PRF enables reports to be compressed at a 30:1 ration to optimize storage resources.

-Report.Web facilitates report data manipulation by using the Report.Web Modeling tool, which enables users to build their own data extraction templates.
-Once data is extracted, it can be sorted, filtered and combined with other calculated report data before being sent to various desktop applications such as Microsoft Excel.
-Users can apply these templates to future reports.
+Report data manipulation is facilitated by using the Report.Web Modeling tool, which enables users to build their own data extraction templates.
+Once data is extracted, it can be sorted, filtered and combined with other calculated report data before being sent to various desktop applications (such as Microsoft Excel).
+These templates can be applied to future reports.